kstenschke/tictac-track/README.md

 `u 123`        - Open url.default in web browser, with "#TASK#" replaced by 123

-`u d`          - Open url.default for all tasks in current day, with "#TASK#" replaced by task numbers
+`u d`          - Open url.default for all issues in current day, with "#TASK#" replaced by issue numbers

-`u d -1`       - Open url.default for all tasks in previous day, with "#TASK#" replaced by task numbers
+`u d -1`       - Open url.default for all issues in previous day, with "#TASK#" replaced by issue numbers

-`u d edit`     - Open url.edit in web browser, for all tasks in current day, with "#TASK#" replaced by task numbers
+`u d edit`     - Open url.edit in web browser, for all issues in current day, with "#TASK#" replaced by issue numbers

-`u d -1 edit`  - Open url.edit in web browser, for all tasks in previous day, with "#TASK#" replaced by task numbers
+`u d -1 edit`  - Open url.edit in web browser, for all issues in previous day, with "#TASK#" replaced by issue numbers

 `u 123 edit`   - Open url.edit in web browser, with "#TASK#" replaced by 123

-### Command: dayTasks (ud): Display tasks of day sequentially in CLI and in web browser
+### Command: dayTasks (ud): Display issues of day sequentially in CLI and in web browser

-`ud`    - Sequentially display entries per referenced issue of current day in CLI, open rel. task-URL in browser
+`ud`    - Sequentially display entries per referenced issue of current day in CLI, open rel. issue-URL in browser

-`ud -1` - Sequentially display entries per referenced issue of previous day in CLI, open rel. task-URL in browser
+`ud -1` - Sequentially display entries per referenced issue of previous day in CLI, open rel. issue-URL in browser

 ### Command: help (h): Describes usage of the program or its commands